rafalmas/gript/README.md

 ##Features

-- Javascript validation using es-lint.
+- Javascript validation using `es-lint`.
 - TypeScript validation and incremental compilation
 - SASS validation and compilation
 - unit tests performed using Karma and PhantomJS (tests can be written in JavaScript or TypeScript)